How Your Uric Acid Level Changes

 Your uric acid level will fluctuate naturally during the day, and other factors can also cause temporary changes.

 We know from the gout and lifestyle articles that high purine meals and strenuous exercise can temporarily raise uric acid levels.
-In testing blood uric acid, these variation can often be avoided, but others are not so obvious.
+In testing blood uric acid, these variations can often be avoided, but others are not so obvious.

 More recent analysis tells us that uric acid production also increases at night, though no explanation is offered.
-This means that uric acid is generally higher after sleep, though only around 0.5mg/dL (0.03mmol/L).
+This means that uric acid is generally higher after sleep, though only around 0.5 mg/dL (0.03mmol/L).

 The natural daily fluctuation in uric acid levels means that the exact figure from your test result, though vitally important, may not tell the full story.
 A small difference up or down should not cause alarm, and it is best to look at the average of a few results for a clearer picture.